-So, A coolant recovery tank is a reservoir designed to collect hot coolant from the radiator as the coolant expands.
+A coolant recovery tank, is a tank designed to collect hot coolant from the radiator, as the coolant expands.

-But, As the engine cools down the coolant in the radiator contracts, creating a vacuum in the radiator.
+However, as the engine cools down, the coolant in the radiator contracts, creating a vacuum in the radiator.

-Although the tank may be full, the radiator itself is empty or very low because the radiator cap failed.
-The cap isn’t allowing the system to draw coolant back into the engine during cool down.
+Although the tank may be full, the radiator itself is empty or very low.
+Most often because, the radiator cap failed.
+So, the radiator cap isn’t allowing the system, to draw coolant back into the engine, during cool down.

 Basic Recovery Tank (Overflow Tank)

-A vent mechanism in the cap allows the vacuum to draw coolant back into the radiator from the recovery tank.
-The recovery tank in these vehicles are simply storage containers.
-They are not under pressure at any time.
+A vent mechanism in the cap, allows the vacuum to draw coolant back into the radiator, from the recovery tank.
+The recovery tank in these vehicles, are simply storage containers.
+So, they are not under pressure, at any time.

 Pressurized Recovery Tank (Expansion Tank)